-- One valve, the metering fuel valve, is connected to the air throttle and controls fuel flow to the fuel manifold valve according to the position of the air throttle, thus fuel flow is proportioned to air flow and provides the correct air / fuel ratio. - The second valve, the mixture control valve, is connected to the pilot's mixture control lever.
-MIXTURE CONTROL bleeds FUEL and off fuel LEVER CONTRO UNIT TO No 1 pressure applied to the (FCU) TO No 2 metering valve.
-Thus, the PRESSURE GAUGE FUEL air/fuel ratio can be MANIFOLD VALVE MIXTURE CONTR varied from the basic VALVE ELECTRICAL FUEL PUMP TO No 3 ENGINE то of the metering setting METERING DRIVEN FUEL N° 4 NOZZLE FUEL VALVE valve. as required PUMP bv operating conditions.
-AIR IN
+One valve, the metering fuel valve, is connected to the air throttle and controls fuel flow to the fuel manifold valve according to the position of the air throttle, thus fuel flow is proportioned to air flow and provides the correct air / fuel ratio.

-FUEL/AIR

-SPRAY

-THROTTLE

-LEVER
+The second valve, the mixture control valve, is connected to the pilot's mixture control lever. bleeds and Off fuel pressure applied to the metering valve.
+Thus, the air/fuel ratio can be varied from the basic setting of the meterina required valve, as by operating conditions.

+Fuel injection - The fuel/air control unit